Brütal Legend: Soundtrack

 Schafer had tried to get music from groups like Metallica and AC/DC, but their licensing fees were too high.
 He further tried to work with Iron Maiden, but the group was hesitant to participate after recognizing that the character name "Eddie Riggs" suggested an attachment with the band's mascot, named "Eddie" and designed by Derek Riggs; the band's marketing group pointed out that this could imply that Iron Maiden had endorsed the game.

 In addition to licensed music, the game includes over 70 minutes of original score by Tim Schafer's long-term collaborator Peter McConnell.
 McConnell composed pieces for orchestra and Metal band to tie in with the licensed music in the game.
 Also, the in-game soundtrack contains an instrumental drum track played by Slough Feg drummer Harry Cantwell, all other "real" drums (6 tracks) were played by Y&T drummer Mike Vanderhule and recorded by Jory Prum.
-The solos triggered by the player during the game were composed and recorded by Judas Priest guitarists Glenn Tipton (Eddie's solos) and K.K.
-Downing (Ophelia's and Doviculus' solos).
+The solos triggered by the player during the game were composed and recorded by Judas Priest guitarists Glenn Tipton (Eddie's solos) and K. K. Downing (Ophelia's and Doviculus's solos).
 While Schafer would like to have a soundtrack album for the game, he stated that there were already difficulties in securing the licenses for songs within the game and was not sure if it would be possible to extend them to a soundtrack.
-Schafer helped to select three songs—"We Are The Road Crew" by Motörhead, "The Metal" by Tenacious D, and "More Than Meets The Eye" by Testament—to appear in a pack of Rock Band downloadable songs that was made available the same day as Brütal Legend's release.
+Schafer helped to select three songs—"We Are the Road Crew" by Motörhead, "The Metal" by Tenacious D, and "More Than Meets the Eye" by Testament—to appear in a pack of Rock Band downloadable songs that was made available the same day as Brütal Legend's release.

-The full soundtrack remained intact for Brütal Legend's addition to the Xbox One backwards compatibility catalog in September 2018; Double Fine had assured all music licensing rights had remains in place for this release.
+The full soundtrack remained intact for Brütal Legend's addition to the Xbox One backwards compatibility catalog in September 2018; Double Fine had assured all music licensing rights had remained in place for this release.

+The track is merged with the song "More Than Meets the Eye".